from numbers import Real

 # move entire selector if event source was fill

-if self._move_info.source == self.fill:
+if move_info.source == self.fill:

 return

-# if selector is not resizable return
+# if selector not resizable return

 if not self._resizable: